RedPointGlobal/redpoint-rpi/docs/observability.md

 ## Overview

 **RPI Observability** is the operations component for RPI.
-It reads recent error rows from Pulse Logging, groups identical errors together, produces a per-cycle report (what is failing, where, how often), and surfaces it through a dashboard, an HTML email digest, and a Microsoft Teams Adaptive Card.
-Alongside the cycle reports it provides live system-health (pods + nodes), per-Interaction diagnostics with a downloadable bundle, and an optional auth + capability layer that integrates with the rest of the RPI trust domain.
+It reads recent error rows from Pulse Logging, groups identical errors together, ranks them by operational significance, and produces a per-cycle report (what is failing, where, how often, and what matters most).
+It surfaces this through an operator web UI, deterministic lifecycle-driven email and Microsoft Teams notifications, and a JSON API.
+Alongside the cycle reports it provides a live operational view of the platform (services, workflows, tenants, nodes), per-Interaction diagnostics with a downloadable bundle, and an optional auth and capability layer that integrates with the rest of the RPI trust domain.

-It is built for SRE and operations teams who want a single operations view of error activity across services, tenants, plugins, and hosts, plus the ability to drill into a specific Interaction for diagnostics.
-It does not replace your APM, metrics, or paging stack -- it complements them with a scheduled (interval or daily) digest plus a small dashboard for follow-up investigation.
+It is built for SRE and operations teams who want a single operational workspace spanning error activity, workflow health, tenant impact, and platform topology, plus the ability to drill into a specific Interaction for diagnostics.
+It does not replace your APM, metrics, or paging stack; it complements them with a scheduled (interval or daily) analysis cycle plus an operator dashboard for follow-up investigation.

 The component runs in the same cluster and namespace as the rest of the RPI services.
-It connects to Pulse Logging using the chart's existing operational database credentials and writes its own report history to a local SQLite database on a dedicated volume.
+It connects to Pulse Logging using the chart's existing operational database credentials, writes its report history to a local SQLite database on a dedicated volume, and runs its AI narration through a configurable intelligence provider (in-cluster by default).

 ---

 <details>
 <summary><strong style="font-size:1.25em;">Prerequisites</strong></summary>

-Provision the model backend before turning on the observability component.
-Pick one provider.
-The model is called per cycle (not per error row), so traffic is light, but the resource has to exist and be reachable from the cluster.
+Choose an **intelligence provider** before turning on the component.
+The provider supplies the narrative summaries only; the rankings, dashboard, and notifications are deterministic and remain fully functional even when the model is unavailable.
+The model is called per cycle (not per error row), so traffic is light.
+Pick one of `local`, `helmAssistant`, `azure`, or `aws`.

+### `local` (default, in-cluster)

+- No external AI infrastructure and no egress.
+The chart deploys an in-cluster serving StatefulSet (the `rpi-observability-llm` image: a llama.cpp server with Qwen 2.5 7B Instruct GGUF baked in, no runtime downloads, deployable in air-gapped clusters).
+- The model is shipped with the image and is not a customer-configurable knob.
+To use a different model, switch to one of the providers below.
+- Sized for CPU inference on a standard worker node; GPU is not required.

+### `helmAssistant` (Redpoint-hosted)

+- Inference runs on the Redpoint-operated Helm Assistant service.
+No customer AI infrastructure.
+- Requires egress to the Helm Assistant endpoint and the customer-populated secret `Observability_HelmAssistant_ApiKey` (issued by Redpoint).
+- Redacted, deterministic incident facts leave the cluster over HTTPS; prose comes back.

-### Azure (Azure OpenAI / AI Foundry)
+### `azure` (Azure AI Foundry or Azure OpenAI)

-- Azure OpenAI or AI Foundry resource with a model deployment (for example, a `gpt-5` deployment).
+- Your own Azure AI Foundry or Azure OpenAI resource with a model deployment.
-- Endpoint, API version, and deployment name.
-Read via the chart-wide `redpointAI.naturalLanguage` block (`ApiBase`, `ApiVersion`, `ChatGptEngine`).
-- API key in `redpoint-rpi-secrets` under `RPI_NLP_API_KEY`.
+- Requires `endpoint` and `deployment`; the chart fails fast at render time if either is missing.
+Managed identity is preferred; an API-key secret is optional.
-- Network egress to the OpenAI endpoint.
+- Network egress to the endpoint.
 Private Endpoint is supported.

-### AWS (Bedrock)
+### `aws` (Amazon Bedrock)

-- Bedrock service in the target region (model availability varies by region).
-- **Model access approved** for the `modelId` you plan to use.
+- Bedrock in the target region (model availability varies by region), with **model access approved** for the `modelId`.
-- `bedrock:InvokeModel` granted on the target model ARN to the IAM role from `cloudIdentity.amazon.roleArn`.
-The component rides the chart's standard IRSA / EKS Pod Identity binding.
+- `bedrock:InvokeModel` granted to the role from `cloudIdentity.amazon` (the chart's standard IRSA / EKS Pod Identity binding).
+Requires `region` and `modelId`.
 - Network egress to `bedrock-runtime.<region>.amazonaws.com`.
 PrivateLink is supported.

-### GCP (Vertex AI)

-- Vertex AI API enabled on the project.
-- For Anthropic-on-Vertex: model access enabled.
-- `roles/aiplatform.user` (or narrower `aiplatform.endpoints.predict`) on the GCP service account from `cloudIdentity.google.serviceAccountEmail`.
-The component rides the chart's standard Workload Identity binding.
-- Network egress to `<region>-aiplatform.googleapis.com`.
+GCP / Vertex AI is not a supported intelligence provider.

 </details>